changchang/seq-queue/README.md

 ##API
 ###seqqueue.createQueue(timeout)
 Create a new queue instance.
-A gloabal timeout value in ms for the new instance can be set by `timeout` parameter or use the default timeout (3ms) by no parameter.
+A global timeout value in ms for the new instance can be set by `timeout` parameter or use the default timeout (3ms) by no parameter.

 ###queue.push(fn, timeout)
 Add a task into the queue instance.
 ####Arguments
 + fn(task) - The function that describes the content of task and would be invoke by queue. `fn` takes a arguemnt task and we *must* call task.done() to tell queue current task has finished.
 + timeout - Timeout in ms for `fn`.
-If specified, it would overwrite the gloabal timeout that set by `createQueue` for `fn`.
+If specified, it would overwrite the global timeout that set by `createQueue` for `fn`.

 ###queue.close(force)
 Close the queue.
 A closed queue would stop receiving new task immediately.
 And the left tasks would be treated in different ways decided by `force`.